 - Using the product over insecure / high risk networks (e.g. airport Wi-Fi).”

-For details of TrustCB’s procedures for this scheme, refer to the MDSCert scheme specific procedures and the TrustCB shared scheme procedures.
+For details of TrustCB’s procedures for this scheme, refer to the MDSCert scheme specific procedure and the TrustCB shared scheme procedures.

-Details of the ITSEFs that have been licensed by TrustCB to perform MIFARE evaluations labs can be found under Labs.
+Details of the ITSEFs that have been licensed by TrustCB to perform MDSCert evaluations labs can be found under Labs.